nataliedunn03/AllHandsAndHearts/API_Notes.md

 ### Token Renew
 There are multi-stage automated token renew described as below.
 Reason: In-order for the App to retireve data from Salesforce, App needs to first obtain a access_token similar to described at the begining of this file.
-We expose a public Salesforce API under: https://jdev-aahtoken.cs19.force.com/services/apexrest that returns a accessToken.
+We expose a public Salesforce API under: https://jdev-aahtoken.cs19.force.com/services/apexrest/getAuthToken and https://jdev-aahtoken.cs19.force.com/services/apexrest/generateAuthToken/ that returns a accessToken.
 Obtained accessToken is *required* in-order for subsequent requests to https://cs19.salesforce.com/services/apexrest.
 The implementation of this service are in following ApexClasses:
  1. WEBSERVICE_generateAuthToken
  2. WEBSERVICE_generateAuthTokenEndpoint
  3. WEBSERVICE_getAuthToken